-We have audited the financial statements of The Kensington Research Institute ("the Institute"), which comprise the balance sheet as at March 31, 2021 and the statements of operations and net assets and cash flows for the year then ended, and a summary of significant accounting policies.
+We have audited the financial statements of The Kensington Research Institute ("the Institute"), which comprise the balance sheet as at March 31, 2023, and the statements of operations and net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Institute as at March 31, 2021, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Institute as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.